Richard Kahui

-Richard Kahui (born 9 June 1985) is a former New Zealand rugby union player.
+Richard Kahui (born 9 June 1985) is a New Zealand former professional rugby union player.
 He played for Western Force in Super Rugby AU.
 He previously played for the and in Super Rugby, Waikato in the National Provincial Championship, and New Zealand internationally.
 He played at centre and wing.

 Career

 Domestic

 Kahui debuted for Waikato in the 2004 NPC.
 In 2006, he was the top try scorer in the Air New Zealand Cup, and was named the 'Air New Zealand Cup Player of the Year'.

 Kahui made his Super Rugby debut in 2006 with the Highlanders.
 In 2007 he signed with the where he remained for the duration of his playing career in New Zealand.
 In 2012, he was a part of the championship-winning Chiefs squad.

 In 2013 it was announced that he signed with Toshiba Brave Lupus on a two-year deal, beginning with the 2013–14 Top League season.